my diamond-shape logo; quite minimalisitic. Liam Collod

 When needing to display a lot of image in a non-sequential layout (so as a grid), you can use the .. image-grid:: directive.

-It accept no argument, neither options and all works based on its content.
+It accepts no argument, neither options and all works based on its content.

 Each line of the content is treated as an image.
 You group images into one row by separating them by a blank line.
 The line must start by the image uri, relative to the page its in and is optionally followed by the image caption.

-It is possible the image caption span multiple line; in that case the following lines must start with a 2+ spaced indent.
+It is possible the image caption span multiple lines; in that case the following lines must start with a 2+ spaced indent.

 Example: